JwJason/just-headlines/README.md

 ## About

-Just Headlines is a simple news & weather app built with React / Bulma.
+Just Headlines is a simple news & weather app built with React and Bulma.

 ## Installation